PrisonOfMirrors/bli-glad/README.md

 ## Merits

 - [ ] Volunteer at a homeless shelter
+- [ ] Donate/cook for a food pantry
 - [ ] Show kindness to a stranger
 - [ ] Be there for someone in need
 - [ ] Pay a nice compliment to someone